Gaia-Q-Space/.github/README.md

 ##### G.7.3 Table of Contents (for this PMP)

-*(This mirrors the PMP's own Table of Contents, re-prefixed with G.7.X)*
 *   G.7.4 Introduction
     *   G.7.4.1 Project Purpose
     *   G.7.4.2 Project Goals and Success Criteria